Chipdelmal/dataViz_CADi/README.md

 Although not strictly required, having some knowledge on one of the following programming languages is suggested (as we'll be using them throughout the course):

-* [Mathematica](http://www.wolfram.com/mathematica/): Most of the graphics showcased in the website were developed in this platform due to its flexibility in terms of graphical capabilities.
+* [Mathematica](http://www.wolfram.com/mathematica/): Most of the graphics showcased in the website were developed in this platform due to its flexibility in terms of graphical capabilities (as well as personal preference of the teacher).
 * [Python](https://www.python.org/): One of the most popular programming languages.
 Some of the more versatile data visualization frameworks are compatible with it.
-* [R + RStudio](https://www.r-project.org/): A popular statistical framework with lots of community support with its most popular IDE.
+* [R](https://www.r-project.org/): A popular statistical framework with lots of community support.

 <br><img src="./media/logoM.png" height="50px"><img src="./media/logoP.png" height="50px"><img src="./media/logoR.png" height="50px"><br>

 There's examples developed in each of the platforms according to the application and availability of frameworks for specific tasks.

-It is also suggested to have the [atom](https://atom.io/) text editor for the markdown and python examples.
+Additionaly, it is also suggested to have the [atom](https://atom.io/) text editor for the markdown and python examples.
 For a useful guide on how to install R and Python kernels in Atom follow this [link](https://jstaf.github.io/2018/03/25/atom-ide.html).
 Some other useful packages for development in atom are:

 * [Markdown Preview Enhanced](https://atom.io/packages/markdown-preview-enhanced): Allows the live update of markdown documents previews.
 * [Hydrogen](https://atom.io/packages/hydrogen): Package that allows running Python code in [Jupyter](http://jupyter.org/)-style from within atom.
 * [Preview HTML](https://atom.io/packages/atom-html-preview): Allows us to view the results of our HTML within atom.
+* [Platformio-ide-terminal](https://atom.io/packages/platformio-ide-terminal): Launches a terminal instance from within atom (the session starts at our current directory).

+It is also suggested to install the [RStudio](https://www.rstudio.com/) IDE for R development.

 <br><img src="./media/flow.jpg"  width="100%"><br>